Under India's Presidency, UN Security Council unanimously adopts 2 outcome documents on peacekeeping | Law-Order

 The MoU was exchanged between India’s Permanent Representative to the UN Ambassador T S Tirumurti and Under-Secretary-General for Operational Support Atul Khare during a solemn ceremony at the UN Peacekeepers Memorial.

-Jaishankar laid a wreath at the memorial and was joined by Guterres paid homage to the UN peacekeepers who have lost their lives over the years in line of duty.
+Jaishankar laid a wreath at the memorial and was joined by UN Secretary General Antonio Guterres and all Council members.
+They paid homage to the UN peacekeepers who have lost their lives over the years in line of duty.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)